Skip to content

 Take an Iterative Approach

 Refine automated testing processes and scale adoption in small, iterative steps.
 Adjust based on feedback, metrics, and learnings.
-Avoid big bang deployments.
+Avoid big-bang deployments.
 Make incremental improvements to grow steadily.

 Engage Developers and Testers